facebookresearch/Mephisto/packages/mephisto-task/README.md

 ```
 ### `agentId`

-An `agentId ` represents a worker working on a task.
+An `agentId ` is the identifier that Mephisto uses to pair a worker with the specific task being worked on.
+Given this definition, a single worker will have a different `agentId` for each task that they work on.

 A single task could have multiple `agentId`s, for example in the case of conversational chat tasks.
-An agent could also be a model-in-the-loop instead of a worker.

-Usually you'll want to use `agentId` in your task code to represent workers as opposed to `mephistoWorkerId` and `providerWorkerId` which are reserved for more advanced usages.
+Usually you'll want to use `agentId` to represent workers in your task code as opposed to `mephistoWorkerId` and `providerWorkerId` which are reserved for more advanced usages.

+More details about Agents can be found in the [Mephisto architecture overview docs](https://github.com/facebookresearch/Mephisto/blob/master/docs/architecture_overview.md#agent).

 ### `assignmentId`

-When a worker accepts a task, an `assignmentId` is created to represent the pairing between the worker and the task.
+An `assignmentId` uniquely represents the portion of the task that a worker will be working on.

+More details about Assignments can be found in the [Mephisto architecture overview docs](https://github.com/facebookresearch/Mephisto/blob/master/docs/architecture_overview.md#assignment).

 ### `initialTaskData`

-The initial data to populate your task with.
+This is the initial data that will be used to populate your task.
 The worker will use this data to perform their action.

+For static tasks, this can be specified via the `static_task_data` array argument for `SharedStaticTaskState`.

 ### `handleSubmit(payload)`

 A callback provided for the webapp to finalize and submit the worker's resulting work back to Mephisto.

+### `isLoading`

+A boolean flag to be used to render a loading state while a task is handshaking with the Mephisto server backend and initializing.
+Once the `initialTaskData` is loaded, this will be set to `true`.

+### `isOnboarding`

+A flag to determine if the current task data is from a real task or an onboarding task.
+Allows rendering different views for onboarding.
+Submissions for onboarding tasks are still handled with `handleSubmit`.

 ### `isPreview`